BurakTreaty/OmniSIAH/README.md

 The goal is to showcase low-level defensive security engineering skills using **C/C++**, **Windows API**, and **event tracing mechanisms**.

 ⚠️ **Disclaimer**: This project is for educational purposes only.
 It should only be run in a controlled lab environment.
 Do not deploy on production systems.
+⚠️ **Disclaimer**: Virtual enviroment testing recommended, use at your own risk.

 ---